Sharif - Almost There

 Sharif, in fact, has had nearly every song licensed for film or TV over the years (300 credits and counting), including "Paradise" from Surrogate Lovers in the WB's hit show Supernatural ("It was featured in a sex scene.
 It's a sexy song, so that made me incredibly happy," smiles Sharif) and "Just Another" from Surrogate Lovers in the A&E Emmy Award winning series, Intervention.
 Also, seven of the 14 tracks on Kisses and Lies have been featured on MTV's 16 and Pregnant and one of his covers ended up on American Idol in 2010.

-Music Connection magazine named Sharif one of the top unsigned artists of 2009, while Kisses and Lies landed on many year-end best-of lists of 2010.
-Also, “Another Wasted Rose” received an honorable mention in the 2008 Billboard World Song Contest and “Dark Side of the Dawn” charted on the FMQB charts in 2010.
+Music Connection magazine named Sharif one of the top unsigned artists in the US, while Kisses and Lies landed on many year-end best-of lists.
+Also, “Another Wasted Rose” received an honorable mention in the Billboard World Song Contest while “Dark Side of the Dawn” charted on the national FMQB charts.
 Sharif has also worked with legendary songsmith Desmond Child, landed endorsement deals with 10 major companies (including Gibson Guitars, Taylor Guitars, D'Addario Strings, and Red Bull), and garnered press accolades such as Vintage Guitar magazine calling his last release "an often moving, overwhelmingly pleasing, well-constructed album."

 "Music consumes me," explains Sharif, who has approximately 2,000 shows around the world under his belt.
 "I just love playing music, teaching music, learning more about music, and doing whatever I can to get there."